The short answer

 Best for: Individual contributors who need email and phone lookups

-RocketReach claims 700M+ profiles and offers straightforward email and phone finding without the platform bloat of larger tools.
+RocketReach claims 700M+ profiles and offers straightforward email and phone finding.
+No platform bloat.
+No sequencing engine you'll never use.
+Just lookups.

 Strengths: